wunderio/elasticsearch_helper/README.md

 and hence reindexing.

 Index plugins can be implemented as ctools plugins.
-Find a working and usable example implementation in the submodule elasticsearch_helper_node_index.
+Find a working and usable example implementation for nodes in module elasticsearch_helper_node_index.

 Please take a look a elasticsearch_helper.api.php how to override/alter the behaviour of this (an possibly any other) elastisearch_helper_index plugin.